saraiva/r-shiny-fair-risk/README.md

  - Open FAIR Risk Taxonomy (O-RT) - https://publications.opengroup.org/editors-picks/open-fair/c20b
  - Open FAIR Risk Analysis (O-RA) - https://publications.opengroup.org/editors-picks/open-fair/c20a

 Mostly leverages lognormal distributions for calculating various distributions to reflect the possiblility for the rare high likelihood and/or impact events.
 This selection was influenced by the book _How to Measure Anything in Cybersecurity Risk_ (https://www.howtomeasureanything.com/cybersecurity/) by Douglas Hubbard.
-It also simplifies the range estimates by only requiring the estimation of two values instead of three and a confidence.
-It also avoids having to account for the extreme low and high (black swans) probability events.
+It also simplifies the range estimates by only requiring the estimation of two values instead of three and a confidence as required when utilizing PERT distributions.
+It also avoids having to account for the extreme low and high (black swans) probability events, since the low and high values are estimated with 90% confidence, thereby avoiding the bottom and top 5% of cases.

 Distributions are used to calculate the various ranges of possible outcomes and are then combined to determine a final distribution of loss events.